RNA world: Properties of RNA

 The properties of RNA make the idea of the RNA world hypothesis conceptually plausible, though its general acceptance as an explanation for the origin of life requires further evidence.
-RNA is known to form efficient catalysts and its similarity to DNA makes clear its ability to store information.
+RNA is known to form efficient catalysts, and its similarity to DNA makes clear its ability to store information.
 Opinions differ, however, as to whether RNA constituted the first autonomous self-replicating system or was a derivative of a still-earlier system.
 One version of the hypothesis is that a different type of nucleic acid, termed pre-RNA, was the first one to emerge as a self-reproducing molecule, to be replaced by RNA only later.
 On the other hand, the discovery in 2009 that activated pyrimidine ribonucleotides can be synthesized under plausible prebiotic conditions suggests that it is premature to dismiss the RNA-first scenarios.
 Suggestions for 'simple' pre-RNA nucleic acids have included peptide nucleic acid (PNA), threose nucleic acid (TNA) or glycol nucleic acid (GNA).
 Despite their structural simplicity and possession of properties comparable with RNA, the chemically plausible generation of "simpler" nucleic acids under prebiotic conditions has yet to be demonstrated.

 RNA as an enzyme

-RNA enzymes, or ribozymes, are found in today's DNA-based life and could be examples of living fossils.
+In the 1980s, RNA structures capable of self-processing were discovered, with the RNA moiety of ribonuclease P acting as its catalytic subunit.
+These catalytic RNAs – referred to as RNA enzymes, or ribozymes – are found in today's DNA-based life and could be examples of living fossils.
 Ribozymes play vital roles, such as that of the ribosome.
 The large subunit of the ribosome includes an rRNA responsible for the peptide bond-forming peptidyl transferase activity of protein synthesis.
 Many other ribozyme activities exist; for example, the hammerhead ribozyme performs self-cleavage and an RNA polymerase ribozyme can synthesize a short RNA strand from a primed RNA template.

 Among the enzymatic properties important for the beginning of life are: